Have you ever noticed your Twitter profile picture is blurry and wondered why that was happening and what you could do to fix it?

 You might find out that after readjusting the size and quality of the picture and re-uploading it, the blur is still there!
 It’s because the size of your image is only one of the reasons it could appear blurry.
 There are many more causes.
 Here are the other possible reasons your profile picture is blurry on Twitter and how to fix that blur.

-- Common Reasons for Blurry Twitter Profile Picture
+- Common Reasons for Blurry Twitter Profile Pictures

 - How To Fix a Blurry Twitter Profile Picture